andres-imperial/Secure_Chat/README.md

 Secure Chat offers an implemention of a multi-user secure chat program that used RSA and AES encryption with a single multi-threaded server.

 ### Instructions on how to run the code:
-+ Download/Clone Secure chat repo
++ Download/Clone Secure chat repo:
   `git clone https://github.com/andres-imperial/Secure_Chat.git`
-+ In terminal1
++ In terminal1:
   `cd server`
 + Start the server:
   `python chat-server.py <port#>`
-+ In terminal2
++ In terminal2:
   `cd client`
 + Start the client:
   `python chat-client.py <server addr> <port#>`